Likelihood-free Posterior Density Learning for Uncertainty Quantification in Inference Problems: Simulation Experiments

 Next we consider a model that admits posterior densities with multiple local modes.
 The observation model is mixture of two Gaussians with fixed mixture weights.
 The mixture components have fixed covariances and means $v\theta$ and $r\theta$, respectively, where $\theta = (\theta_1, \theta_2)^\top$ is unknown and $v$ and $r$ are fixed covariate vectors.
-Fig. \ref{Gaussian mixture1} summarizes posterior estimation performance for all three approaches when \(m=4\).
+Figure \ref{Gaussian mixture1} summarizes posterior estimation performance for all three approaches when \(m=4\).
 The KASPE posterior is remarkably close to the true posterior, accurately identifying the two modes of the marginal density and capturing the two ellipses in the contour plot of the bivariate density.
 In contrast, the MDN and ABC posteriors show lower accuracy and greater variability.
 Similarly to the previous simulation example, posterior estimates under ABC are noticeably less smooth.

-As the dimension of the data increases to $m = 100$, as shown in Suppl.
-Fig. S.6, the number of modes becomes one due to overwhelming location information in the data.
+As the dimension of the data increases to $m = 100$, as shown in Supplement Figure S.6, the number of modes becomes one due to overwhelming location information in the data.
 Under this scenario, even without dimension reduction, KASPE continues to produce accurate posterior estimates, effectively capturing the bell shape of the posterior marginal density and the elliptical shape of the bivariate density.
 In contrast, MDN shows a larger deviation from the true posterior, while ABC's estimates are notably poor, demonstrating significant inaccuracies and a failure to capture the shape of the posterior density.
-Again, as expected, Suppl.
-Fig. S.6 shows that when $m=1,000$, the estimation accuracy of all methods deteriorates markedly.
+Again, as expected, Supplement Figure S.6 shows that when $m=1,000$, the estimation accuracy of all methods deteriorates markedly.
 KASPE still produces posterior estimates that are closest to the truth, while ABC performs very poorly.
-To implement the dimension-reduced methods we summarize the data via the least square estimates in the two model components (see Suppl.
-Sec.
+To implement the dimension-reduced methods we summarize the data via the least square estimates in the two model components (see Supplement Sec.
 S.4.2), since the likelihood is a mixture.
-This results in much better performance for all methods, as illustrated in Fig. \ref{Gaussian mixture4} where KASPE-DR can now almost fully recover the truth of the marginal and joint densities, while ABC-DR and MDN-DR have noticeably higher bias and variation.
+This results in much better performance for all methods, as illustrated in Figure \ref{Gaussian mixture4} where KASPE-DR can now almost fully recover the truth of the marginal and joint densities, while ABC-DR and MDN-DR have noticeably higher bias and variation.